New Year's Eve: Scotland

-In Scotland, New Year's (Hogmanay) is celebrated with several different customs, such as first-footing, which involves friends or family members going to each other's houses with a gift of whisky and sometimes a lump of coal.
+In Scotland, the New Year—known as Hogmanay—is commonly celebrated through street parties and fireworks displays in major cities; both New Year's Day and 2 January are bank holidays in Scotland, and Christmas is not usually considered to be as prominent of an observance in the country.
+Prominent festivities on 31 December in Scotland include those held in the capital of Edinburgh (where several days of organised festivities, held from 28 December through 2 or 3 January, culminate with the firing of cannons at Edinburgh Castle and fireworks at midnight), and the town of Stonehaven near Aberdeen (where a procession of paraders swing "fireballs" around their heads made from chicken wire and other flammable scrap at midnight, which are believed to ward off spirits).

-Edinburgh, the Scottish capital, hosts one of the world's most famous New Year celebrations.
-The celebration is focused on a major street party along Princes Street.
-The cannon is fired at Edinburgh Castle at the stroke of midnight, followed by a large fireworks display.
-Edinburgh hosts a festival of four or five days, beginning on 28 December, and lasting until New Year's Day or 2 January, which is also a bank holiday in Scotland.
+"Auld Lang Syne" is traditionally sung after midnight at gatherings, with participants traditionally forming a circle with other revellers, and joining hands during the final verse.
+Hogmanay is also associated with the custom of first-footing—in which the first person to enter someone's home after midnight is meant to bring a gift symbolizing prosperity for the new year (such as a loaf of black bun or shortbread, a lump of coal or salt, and/or whisky).

 From 1953 to 1985, Hogmanay had received exposure across the entire United Kingdom via the BBC, who televised BBC Scotland-produced specials such as The White Heather Club as part of their New Year's Eve programming.
 The specials were often lambasted by critics for their stereotypical portrayal of Scottish culture, but were popular enough to spawn competitors on ITV.
 The practice ended after 1985, when the poor reception to that year's Live into 85 led to the BBC, among others, abandoning the concept altogether.
-BBC One Scotland has since continued to air a local Hogmanay special from Edinburgh as a regional opt-out, with the rest of the UK taking a London-centric special (albeit with one exception in 1998–99, when BBC One networked an Edinburgh-based special that would turn out to be equally-shambolic).
+BBC One Scotland has since continued to air a local Hogmanay special featuring coverage from Edinburgh as a regional opt-out, with the rest of the network taking England-centric specials (albeit with exceptions in 1998–99, when BBC One networked an Edinburgh-based New Year Live special that would turn out to be equally-shambolic, and 2002–03, where BBC One carried a straight simulcast of Hogmanay Live).